jverzani/JGUI.jl/README.md

 # Manipulate

-The easiest way to create a GUI is to use `manipulate`, which can be used to evaluate an expression with values coming from easily specified controls within a GUI.
+The easiest way to create a GUI is to use the `manipulate` function, which can be used to evaluate an expression parameterized by values coming from easily specified controls within a GUI.

 For example, consider the expression (using a modified version of Winston):